kedro-org/kedro/docs/source/logging/logging.md

 ## Customise Logging

 ### Using `KEDRO_LOGGING_CONFIG` environment variable
-In order to customise logging, you need to specify the path of your logging configuration file via setting the environment variable `KEDRO_LOGGING_CONFIG`, which overrides the default Kedro's `default_logging.yml`.
-We recommend to put your `logging.yml` inside the `conf` folder.
+To customise logging, specify the path of your logging configuration file by setting the environment variable `KEDRO_LOGGING_CONFIG` to override the default, which is Kedro's `default_logging.yml`.
+We recommend you put `logging.yml` inside the `conf` folder.
 For example, you can set `KEDRO_LOGGING_CONFIG` as follows:

 ```bash
 export KEDRO_LOGGING_CONFIG=<project_root>/conf/logging.yml